Note

 ---|---|---|---|

-Linux | Ubuntu | This OS SKU is supported in all kubernetes versions. | OS version for this OS SKU changes based on your Kubernetes version.
+Linux | Ubuntu | This OS SKU is supported in all Kubernetes versions. | OS version for this OS SKU changes based on your Kubernetes version.
 Ubuntu 22.04 is default for Kubernetes version 1.25 to 1.32. |

-Linux | Ubuntu2404 | This OS SKU is supported in kubernetes 1.32 to 1.38. | Ubuntu 24.04 is available in preview with K8s 1.32+ using --os-sku Ubuntu2404 .
-This OS SKU is recommended if you want to test out the new os version without upgrading your kubernetes version. |
+Linux | Ubuntu2404 | This OS SKU will only be supported in Kubernetes 1.32 to 1.38. | Ubuntu 24.04 is available in preview with Kubernetes 1.32+ using --os-sku Ubuntu2404 .
+We recommend this OS SKU if you want to test out the new OS version without upgrading your Kubernetes version. |

-Linux | Ubuntu2204 | This OS SKU is supported in kubernetes version 1.25 to 1.33. | Ubuntu 22.04 is currently default when using --os-sku Ubuntu .
-This OS SKU is recommended if you need to roll back to Ubuntu 22.04 after testing Ubuntu 24.04. |
+Linux | Ubuntu2204 | This OS SKU is supported in Kubernetes version 1.25 to 1.33. | Ubuntu 22.04 is currently default when using --os-sku Ubuntu .
+We recommend this OS SKU if you need to roll back to Ubuntu 22.04 after testing Ubuntu 24.04. |

-Linux | Azure Linux | This OS SKU is supported in all Kubernetes versions. | OS version for this OS SKU changes based on your Kubernetes version.
+Linux | AzureLinux | This OS SKU is supported in all Kubernetes versions. | OS version for this OS SKU changes based on your Kubernetes version.
 Azure Linux 2.0 is default for Kubernetes version 1.27 to 1.31.
-Azure Linux 3.0 is default for Kubernetes version 1.32+. |
+Azure Linux 3.0 is default for Kubernetes version 1.32+.
+When the AzureLinuxV3Preview feature flag is enabled on AKS 1.31, --os-sku AzureLinux defaults to 3.0. |

 Windows | Windows2019 | 1.14-1.32 | Default for Windows OS Type in Kubernetes version 1.14 to 1.24. |